Congratulations to the follwing individuals for their progression in the Knights in 2005:

 Saint Elizabeth Parish Dedication

 In a word – WOW!
 The church is simply beautiful, and God has truly blessed us, “Unless the Lord build this house…”.

 On Friday Nov 4th, Saint Elizabeth parish had its dedication.
 It was great to see our church for the first time and to be a part of the dedication ceremony.
-It was inspiring to witness everything that was going on: starting with the opening of the chuch and the procession, joyful singing and music, blessing with water, annointing of the altar and walls, the smell of incense, lighting of the chuch, and seeing so many priests at the altar.
+It was inspiring to witness everything that was going on: starting with the opening of the church and the procession, joyful singing and music, blessing with water, anointing of the altar and walls, the smell of incense, lighting of the church, and seeing so many priests at the altar.

 The Knights were involved with various activities: Tent set up, parking assistance (about 25% of our Council Knights were involved with parking, including one tuxedo clad gentleman), ushers, color corps, luminaries and clean up.
 In his closing comments, Monsignor Mullin thanked the council knights for all of their work for our parish.

 The annual family picnic was held Sun, Aug 7th, hosted by John and Barbara Batt.
 There was plenty of food: various appetizers and desserts, and of course grilled brats, hot dogs and hamburgers.
 It was a great afternoon to relax, visit and meet with the families.
 There were various lawn games going on and everyone enjoyed the day, including two party crashers-a couple of red tailed hawks.
 Thanks again to John and Barbara for hosting the picnic at their home!
 Click here for pictures!